unioslo/harborapi/docs/recipes/artifacts/artifact-vulns.md

 legacy/baz@sha256:ddf6b9db: OpenSSL version: 3.0.2-0ubuntu1.6
 ```

-In the example above, we make use of [ArtifactReport.with_package][harborapi.ext.report.ArtifactReport.with_package] to filter the report to only include artifacts with vulnerabilities affecting OpenSSL version 3.x.
-See the [ArtifactReport documentation][harborapi.ext.report.ArtifactReport] for more information on other methods that can be used to filter the report.
+In the example above, we make use of [`ArtifactReport.with_package`][harborapi.ext.report.ArtifactReport.with_package] to filter the report to only include artifacts with vulnerabilities affecting OpenSSL version 3.x.
+See the [ArtifactReport reference][harborapi.ext.report.ArtifactReport] for more information on other methods that can be used to filter the report.

 ## Fetching from a subset of projects

-Instead of fetching all artifacts from all projects, we can also fetch artifacts from a subset of projects.
-This is useful if you want to limit the scope of the search to a specific set of projects.
+In the example above we omitted the `projects` parameter for [`get_artifact_vulnerabilities`][harborapi.ext.api.get_artifact_vulnerabilities], which means that all projects will be queried.
+If you only want to query a subset of projects, you can pass a list of project names to the `projects` parameter.

 ```py hl_lines="3"
 artifacts = await get_artifact_vulnerabilities(